ArjunPal01/-DSA-in-Java/day 17/readme.md

-merge sort and merge sort
+quick sort and merge sort